 There are more than 125 student and professional staff throughout our six (6) residence halls working with one goal in mind — to provide our students with a safe, secure, and enjoyable living environment during their time at the University.

 Director of Residential Life and Student Conduct (DRL)

 As the DRL, Robert provides overall supervision and direction of the department, including budgeting, facilities management, and the housing assignment process.
 Additionally, he serves as the Conduct Officer for the University.

 Associate Director of Residential Life and Student Conduct (ADRL)

-Resident Directors (RD) — The RDs are professional staff members which assist residents with personal and academic concerns, supervise the student staff, promote intentionally designed programs and the overall management of the residence hall in pursuit of the mission of the department.
+Resident Directors (RD) — The RDs are professional staff members who assist residents with personal and academic concerns, supervise the student staff, and promote intentionally designed programs and the overall management of the residence hall in pursuit of the mission of the department.

 Resident Director, Chaffee/Cooper